From BR Bullpen

 Biographical Information

-Starting in semipro ball in 1928 at the age of 17, he played baseball from 1928 to 1951, in semipro ball, independent ball in Quebec, Britain in 1946-1947, the minor leagues in Canada and in the USA, the major leagues in the USA in 1944, and in Mexico in 1946.
+Starting in semipro ball in 1928 at the age of 17, he played baseball from 1928 to 1951, in semipro ball, independent ball in Quebec, Britain in 1936-1937, the minor leagues in Canada and in the USA, the major leagues in the USA in 1944, and in Mexico in 1946, which put him on the major league black list.
 He also found time to play winter ball in Cuba.
 Gladu managed the Sherbrooke Athlétiques from 1948 to 1951.
 He is the only known major leaguer to have played in Britain in the 20th Century, appearing in the London Major Baseball League.

 After his playing days, Gladu was a scout for the Cleveland Indians (1953) and Milwaukee Braves (1954-1964).
 He is responsible for signing future major league pitchers Claude Raymond, Ron Piché and Georges Maranda.